proksee-project/proksee-cmd/docs/tutorial.md

       The acceptable assembly length range is: (3884870.0, 4184063.4)
 ```

-The expert assembly is then evaluated using a heuristic approach, by comparing the assembly measurements against the percentile ranges for assemblies of the same species and sequencing techonology in our database.
+The expert assembly is then evaluated using our heuristic approach, by comparing the assembly measurements against the percentile ranges for assemblies of the same species and sequencing techonology in our database.

 **Changes in Assemblies**